This post may contain affiliate links. Please read my disclosure policy.

 Ideas of how to serve mason jar salads.

-Ideas for your Mason Jar Salads
+More Ideas for Your Mason Jar Salads

 Here are some of our favorite salad recipes that work well in a mason jar.
 Don’t forget to follow our tips for successful layering of the salads.